-Through experience, Calvin Nelson has a four step process in assessing a marriage or de facto relationship property settlement.
-This process aligned with property orders that a court may decide.
-Our objective is that you come to an appropriate and amicable arrangement without having to go through the difficulties of the courts.
+Our objective is that you come to an appropriate and amicable arrangement without having to go through the difficulties and agonies of the court process.

 We assess each party’s contribution to the relationship:

 We assess the future needs of both parties, having regard to factors which include: